tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * "supported_versions" is REQUIRED for all ClientHello messages.
   * "signature_algorithms" is REQUIRED for certificate authentication.
-  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE key exchange.
+  * "supported_groups" and "key_share" are REQUIRED for DHE and ECDHE key exchange.
   * "pre_shared_key" is REQUIRED for PSK key agreement.

 A client is considered to be attempting to negotiate using this